 - Enter domain segments (elements of the domain betwen dots) or path segments (elements of the URL path between slashes).

 Follow these guidelines for creating your URL whitelist.

 Enter the segment in the whitelist.
 For example, if you see

 You cannot whitelist numbers, GUIDs, or extremely long segments (100 or more characters).

 Enter each segment of the domain.
 For example, to whitelist

 |Whitelist a path||

 Whitelist every term for that path.
 For example, to see

 Over time, the URLs or domains for your application may change.
-New Relic will automatically adapt your application's groupings based on these changes, but you may also want to make some changes yourself.
-You can use the techniques above of adding or removing segments from the whitelist to change the way your URLs are grouped to better meet your needs.
+New Relic will automatically adapt your application's groupings based on these changes, but you may also want to make changes better suited to your current needs.
+Follow standard procedures to add or remove segments from the whitelist to change the way your URLs are grouped.

-The automated grouping algorithm aims to group URLs usefully, and in some cases you may see more different groupings than you expect.
-If you are seeing too many URL groupings, or terms that are not useful to you, or if you are having trouble grouping your URLs appropriately, get support at support.newrelic.com.
+The automated grouping algorithm aims to group URLs usefully, but occastionally you may see more different groupings than you expect.
+If you see too many URL groupings or terms that are not useful to you, or if you have trouble grouping your URLs effectively, get support at support.newrelic.com.